Relative Unification in Intuitionistic Logic: Towards provability logic of HA: Preliminary definitions and facts

 Note that there is a hidden role for the language $\lcalz$ in the definition of $\argt$, when we consider substitution $\theta$.
 However since almost everywhere in the paper we fix the language $\lcalz$, by default we assume substitutions over this fixed language and we do not explicitly mention $\lcalz$.

-There is also another binary relation on propositions, called preservativity, which is known .
+There is also another binary relation on formulas, called preservativity.
 The $\Gamma$-preservativity relation in $\sft$ is defined as follows:

 Preservativity could be considered as intuitionistic analogue of classical interpretability or conservativity.
-This notion as a propositional logic, well studied in \citep{Visser02} and \citep{Iemhoff.Preservativity} provided Kripke semantics for it. \citep{Zhou-PhD,Iemhoff2005} include some more elaboration on preservativity and provability, including fixed-point theorem and Beth property.
+This notion for the intuitionistic propositional logic, well studied in \citep{Visser02} and \citep{Iemhoff.Preservativity} provided Kripke semantics for it. \citep{Zhou-PhD,Iemhoff2005} include some more elaboration on preservativity and provability, including fixed-point theorem and Beth property.